ranahemantkumar/bom-docker/README.md

    ```sh
    $ npm run docker-mobile:watch
    ```
+ 4. keep this terminal open.

-- React terminal
+## Build React
-4. Open a new terminal and enter into react container through below command:
+1. Open a new terminal and navigate to {root directory}/ucserver
+2. Run the following command to enter into react container:
     For windows OS:
     ```sh
     $ boomea-setup.sh servewin --react